-Noise pollution is unwanted or disturbing sound in the environment that affects the health and wellbeing of people in the environment.
+Noise pollution is unwanted or disturbing sound in the environment that affects the health and well-being of people in the environment.
 Work to create a peaceful living and work environment.
 Eliminating overhead paging is essential to meet this practice area.
 While overhead paging is convenient for staff, it is very disruptive to the living environment.
 Use overhead paging for emergency purposes only.
 If your home has adopted a call light pager system, consider any noise pollution pagers are contributing to the environment and work to reduce it.
-Take into consideration other various devices and systems (i.e. alert communication devices, walkie talkies, mobile devices, alarms).
-These should be kept at the lowest practical volume and kept to a minimum.
-Communication devices should only be heard by the person using it, not across the room to disrupt the home environment.